Astrophotography: night sky and star photography tips

 The slowest shutter speed available on many cameras is 30 seconds, so you'll need to use the Bulb exposure setting in Manual (M) mode.
 This allows you to keep the shutter open for as long as you want to.
 Set your focus to infinity, and once you're ready, try an exposure of around 30 minutes.
 Then review your shot again.
 It may take a few tries – and some patience – but eventually you'll achieve results you're happy with.

-The total shooting time for the sequence will depend on how long you want your night sky time-lapse video to be, as well as your frame rate.
-For example, a sequence totalling 60 shots at a frame rate of 30fps will result in a two-second time-lapse video.
+Next, select Time-lapse movie shooting in the menu and set the intervalometer to take successive shots every couple of minutes or so.
+The total shooting time for the sequence will depend on how long you want your night sky time-lapse video to be, as well as the frame rate you choose.
+For example, a sequence of 60 shots at a frame rate of 30fps will produce a two-second time-lapse video.

 A well-made star time-lapse can be astounding, with the heavens appearing to gradually spin before your eyes.
 If you're lucky, or plan your shoot to line up with a meteor shower, shooting stars will dart across your frame, adding to the galactic wonder.
 Find out how the pros capture this stunning celestial display in our guide to photographing meteor showers*.

-Written by Matthew Richards
+Written by Matthew Richards and Marcus Hawkins

 *Available in selected languages.

-Adobe and Photoshop are either registered trademarks or trademarks of Adobe in the United States and/or other countries.
+1. Adobe and Photoshop are either registered trademarks or trademarks of Adobe in the United States and/or other countries.

 Related articles